phoenixperry/phd/planning/proposal and timeline.md

 **Games**
 * Survey of games using vibrotactile feedback in console & mobile games
 * Identification of common use cases
-* Definition of Indie games and survey of Indiegames using vibrotactile games in physical spaces
+* Definition of physical Indie games and survey of these games using haptics
-* Identification of common use cases
+* Identification of common use cases across categories

+**Mixed Methods Analysis**
 * Development of a matrix for possible exploration based on HCI methods yet to be explore in game

 * Develop a matrix of games practices yet to be analyzed in HCI research

 ### Thrum
 * Interview of Heather Kelley about the modalities and experiences she wants to explore
+* Share with her the knowledge matrixes from the literature review
 * Plan and document a co-design session to develop a game
 * Develop and test the game prototype using the defined methodology
 * Evaluate was has been learned for phase 2 of the research